 Living in the greatest city in the world can be tough — especially on a tight budget.

 When you’re trying to make the most of a small income, one of the most important things to do is make a budget and stick to it.
-Don’t ever pay more than 30 percent of your income on rent, and commit to a number for essential weekly expenses, like food and transportation.
+Avoid paying more than 30 percent of your income on rent, and commit to a number for essential weekly expenses, like food and transportation.

 Here are a few simple life hacks to stretch that budget as far as it will go:

-- Pack your lunch.
-With all the great cooking you’ll be doing at home, invest in some Tupperware and start bringing leftovers to work.
-Invite your friends over for a potluck dinner: you’ll get a cheap, fun evening with buddies, plus leftovers for days!
+Pack your lunch.
+With all the great cooking you’ll be doing at home, invest in some Tupperware and start bringing your leftovers to work.
+Even better, invite your friends over for a potluck dinner: you’ll get a cheap, fun evening with buddies, plus leftovers for days!

-- Ditch taxis for cheap transportation.
-If you take the subway to work, buy a monthly unlimited MetroCard.
-If you’re athletically minded, Citi Bike is $150 for an annual membership, which is a relatively affordable and healthy mode of transportation.
-Plus, if you bike to work every day, there’s no need to pay for a gym membership.
+Ditch taxis and Ubers for cheaper transportation.
+If you take the subway frequently, buy a monthly unlimited MetroCard.
+Citi Bike is $185 for an annual membership, which is a relatively affordable and healthy mode of transportation.
+Plus, if you bike to work every day, there’s no need to pay for a gym membership!

-- Resist high bar prices.
+Resist high prices on drinks.
 You know what’s expensive?
 An artisanal cocktail painstakingly crafted by a “mixologist.”
 You know what’s not?
 A bottle of “Two Buck Chuck” from Trader Joe’s.

-- Learn to love street food.
-No city offers better $1 pizza or $5 halal food.
-Take advantage.
+Learn to love street food.
+No city offers better $1 pizza slices or $5 halal food.
+Take advantage!

-- Don’t overpay for entertainment.
-The city that never sleeps provides plenty of entertainment for free: there’s no need to shell out big bucks to get into a club or a Broadway show.
+Don’t overpay for entertainment.
+The city that never sleeps provides plenty of entertainment for free, so there’s no need to shell out big bucks to get into a club or see a Broadway show.
 Many museums offer free admission on certain days of the week, TKTS sells Broadway tickets at a discount, and Brooklyn is full of great bars where there’s no cover required.

-- Share subscriptions with friends.
-Got to have HBO GO?
-Can’t survive a Sunday without the weekend edition of the Times?
-Instead of investing in a subscription all for yourself, go dutch with a friend.
+Share subscriptions with friends.
+Can’t live without HBO Max or survive a Sunday without the weekend edition of the Times?
+Instead of investing in a subscription all for yourself, go half-and-half with a friend.

-- Buy secondhand.
-There’s no reason to make the trip to IKEA to buy a sofa, when you can get the exact same model on Craigslist for half the price.
-Just make sure to wash the upholstery before you use it!
-Start reselling clothes at consignment stores like Beacon’s Closet and Buffalo Exchange: you’ll get great deals on the same styles you would find in chain shops.
+Buy secondhand.
+There’s no reason to make the trip to IKEA to buy a sofa when you can get the exact same model on Facebook Marketplace for half the price (just make sure to wash the upholstery before you use it!).
+Shop for clothes at consignment stores like Beacon’s Closet and Buffalo Exchange, where you’ll get great deals on the same styles you’d otherwise buy new.